minibolt-guide/minibolt/guide/system/security.md

   When you're prompted to "Enter a file in which to save the key," press Enter to use the default file location.
   Optionally, for maximum security, use `password [A]` to protect your key.

-* The public key now needs to be copied to the Pi.
+* The public key now needs to be copied to the PC.
   Use the command `ssh-copy-id`, which stores your public key on the remote machine (and creates files and directories, if needed).
   You will be prompted for your SSH login password once.